 You get the idea.
 Technology isn’t a fad.
 Whether it’s ecommerce or mobile, video or virtual, technology defines the ways in which brands engage with their customers.
 And to say that technology grows like gangbusters is putting it lightly.
 Moore’s law states that technology grows at an exponential rate, as computer processing power doubles every two years.
 The upshot?
 Brands who don’t invest in wholly embracing technological trends will find themselves light-years behind the competition before they even know what hit them.

 The breakdown is pretty simple.
 Brands must embrace technology for two main reasons: to remain relevant in the eyes of their customers, and to engage those customers in increasingly empowering ways.

 Change isn’t easy.
 Keeping up with tech trends can be an intimidating investment to make.
 But if your brand isn’t on pace with technological progress, you run the risk of becoming irrelevant—or worse, obsolete—in the eyes of your customers.
 The way consumers perceive a brand is contingent on the technology available to them.
 As we’ve seen, customers these days are more likely than not to experience your online presence via a mobile device.
 If your website isn’t at the very least optimized for mobile, you have a major stumbling block on the path to engaging those customers.
 If this company can’t give me a seamless mobile experience, thinks your customer, can they really deliver on the product or service I’m after?

-The hesitation to change is a natural one.
+Resistance to change is not uncommon.
 Successful businesses have leaders with a healthy dose of skepticism.
 But there’s skepticism and there’s foot-dragging, Luddite stubbornness.
 The latter is not a trait you want to have in the eyes of your customer.
 So how do you avoid such pitfalls?
 Seeking the advice of a branding firm with technology expertise is the best way to make sure your brand remains relevant to those you serve.

 Empowering and Engaging Consumers